Mentoring New Music Teachers

 Active as an adjudicator and guest conductor, Mr. Stone has conducted honor bands and orchestras throughout California, as well as in Arkansas, Colorado, Nevada, and Oregon.
 Recent guest conducting engagements include the 2014 Clark County Middle Honor Band in Las Vegas and the 2013 California All-State Junior High School Concert Band.
 He has served for many years as a guest conductor at the Cazadero Performing Arts Camp in California’s Sonoma County.

-Michael Stone will be presenting on his topic “Mentoring New Music Teachers for Lifelong Success in the Profession” at the 2016 NAfME National In-Service Conference this November in Grapevine, TX!
-Register today!
+Michael Stone presented on his topic “Mentoring New Music Teachers for Lifelong Success in the Profession” at the 2016 NAfME National Conference in Dallas, Texas.
+Register today for the 2019 NAfME National Conference.